 Customizing Project Quay on OpenShift Container Platform

 After deployment, you can customize the Project Quay application by editing the Project Quay configuration bundle secret spec.configBundleSecret.
-You can also change the managed status of components in the spec.components object of the QuayRegistry resource.
+You can also change the managed status of components and configure resource requests for some components in the spec.components object of the QuayRegistry resource.

 Editing the config bundle secret in the OpenShift Container Platform console